 “Mungo asked us to host the Games here, as we have a better site.
 The hill over the playground gives a good viewpoint, and you can sit with a cider to watch the Games.
 The gird ‘n’ cleek title has only been held outside Scotland once, and it’s often New Galloway people who win the contest.
 Gird ‘n’ cleek has developed from the games children used to play, beating a hoop along with a stick.
 It was traditionally played by children here in Scotland, but you also found it in the north of England.
 I even saw a picture from Japan, of a child playing with a hoop and stick.”

 But the show went on.
 Although Brian told me that on sunnier years there would have been double the numbers, the Alternative Games were busy.
 They opened to rousing bagpipes, played by the Lockerbie Pipe Band.
 Inside a marquee you could buy tea and scones, as well as ale and cider.
-Our prizes on the tombola included jam, a litre of squash, and a large bottle of gin.
+On the tombola we won jam, a litre of squash, and a large bottle of gin.
 The children were captivated by archery sessions and the hook-a-duck, as well as delicious ice cream (from the local Cream o’ Galloway.
 We might just have gone back for second scoops….)

 Indoors, there was face-painting, and the Catstrand Ukelele band acted as a jolly warm-up for snail-racing.
-Over several heats, the snails were tipped out of a tupperware box into the centre of what looked like an archery target.
+A referee tipped the snails out of a tupperware box into the centre of what looked like an archery target.
 Snail trainers smeared beer over the racetrack, and the snails followed this tempting path to the edge of the circle.
 You could bet on a snail (they all had numbers chalked on their shells), or pay a little more to ‘own’ a snail, which would win you bonus cash if it came in first.

 We bought number 17.
 Sadly, he didn’t win – and we weren’t even allowed to take him home with us.
 But apart from that, a good day was had by all.

-The Scottish Alternative Games are held at the beginning of August at the Catstrand Arts Centre, New Galloway.
+The Scottish Alternative Games take place at the beginning of August at the Catstrand Arts Centre, New Galloway.
 New Galloway is 14 miles north of Castle Douglas, in south-west Scotland, just off the A713.

 Pin for later: